xlwings/xlwings/docs/vba.rst

 ------------------------------------

 While it's technically possible to include arguments in the function call within ``RunPython``, it's not very convenient.
 Also, ``RunPython`` does not allow you to return values.
-To overcome these issue, use UDFs, see :ref:`udfs` - however, this is currently limited to Windows only.
+To overcome these issues, use UDFs, see :ref:`udfs` - however, this is currently limited to Windows only.